adasq/dropbox-v2-api/EXAMPLES.md

 ### sharing/list_shared_links ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#sharing-list_shared_links))
 List shared links of this user.
 If no path is given, returns a list of all shared links for the current user.
+For members of business teams using team space and member folders, returns all shared links in the team member's home folder unless the team space ID is specified in the request header.
+For more information, refer to the Namespace Guide.
 If a non-empty path is given, returns a list of all shared links that allow access to the given path - direct links to the given path and links to parent folders of the given path.
 Links to parent folders can be suppressed by setting direct_only to true.

 ```js
 dropbox({